JM2K69/JM2K69.github.io/_posts/2022/2022-11-03-vSphereLab Terraform.md

 ## 3.2 Variables.tf

+{: .notice--info}
-{: .notice--info}Only use network with CIDR /24.
+Only use network with CIDR /24.

 *. **ESXI** max 8 `ESxI` the four octet must be in 80..89 range